masak/workshop/intro.md

 résumé required to temporarily install myself above them in the hierarchy, the whole course will provide a better taste experience for them.
 They feel they're getting value for their money.
 Even though probably they didn't pay; their boss did.
-Or the departmental budget.
+Or the departmental treasurer.

 But you didn't pay to participate in this workshop.
 I don't expect to keep you here by bragging.
 I don't even feel the need to justify my role as instructor